Online Divorce in Missouri: Documents Preparation

 How to File for a Divorce in Missouri Online

-- The answer to the question, “Can you file for divorce online in Missouri?” will depend on whether you meet the residency requirements.
-You can file for divorce in Missouri only if one of the parties has lived in the state for not less than 90 days.
+1. You can file for divorce in Missouri only if one party has lived in the state for at least 90 days.

-- To file for divorce in Missouri, you need to cover the court fees of around $150-$200.
-If you cannot afford this cost, you can prepare a Motion and Affidavit in Support of Request to Proceed as a Poor Person.
+6. Court fees are around $150-$200.
+If you cannot afford this, prepare a Motion and Affidavit to Proceed as a Poor Person.

 How to File for Divorce in Missouri Without a Lawyer